espressif/esp-idf/docs/api-guides/jtag-debugging/configure-wrover.rst

 .. highlight:: none

-2. Open a terminal, enter ``ls -l /dev/ttyUSB*`` command and check, if board's USB ports are recognized by the O/S. You are looking for similar result:
+2. Open a terminal, enter ``ls -l /dev/ttyUSB*`` command and check, if board's USB ports are recognized by the OS.
+You are looking for similar result:

     ::